Your Solo 401(k) Tax Strategy

-Those contributions can then be converted to a Roth.
-The advantage of making after-tax contributions versus a profit sharing contribution is that you can make a dollar for dollar contribution as opposed to a profit sharing contribution, which is based off a percentage of your compensation (20% or 25%).
-If a profit sharing contribution were made instead of an after-tax contribution, the individual would only be able to make a $20,000 contribution, giving him or her an annual contribution of just $39,000 versus $56,000 if employee deferrals were combined with after-tax contributions.
+Profit sharing contributions are based off a percentage of your compensation (20% or 25%).
+If you make a profit sharing contribution instead of an after-tax contribution, you can only make a $20,000 contribution.
+This will give you an annual contribution of just $39,000 versus $56,000 if employee deferrals were combined with after-tax contributions.

 Is the Nondeductible 401(k) Contribution Option New?

-No, non-deductible 401(k) plan contributions are not new, but new IRS regulations make after-tax contributions more appealing and allows the retiree to effectively segregate the after-tax assets from the pre-tax funds.
+Non-deductible 401(k) plan contributions are not new.
+However, new IRS regulations make after-tax contributions more appealing.
+The rules also allow you to effectively segregate the after-tax assets from the pre-tax funds.
 The pre-tax funds can be rolled into a Traditional IRA, whereas the after-tax dollars can be converted into a Roth IRA.

 Do All Solo 401(k) Plans Allow for Non-Deductible contributions?